Nicole D. Marino, Ph.D.

 Email: ndmarino@upenn.edu

 Nicole grew up in Corpus Christi, Texas, the proud hometown of Selena and Whataburger.
-She received her Bachelor of Arts from Rice University in Houston, Texas with dual majors in Biochemistry & Cell Biology and Classical Studies.
-She obtained her Ph.D. in 2018 from Stanford University, where she studied Toxoplasma gondii pathogenesis in John Boothroyd’s laboratory.
-Her fascination with parasites and infectious disease led her to explore the ancient arms race between bacteria and their genetic parasites (phage) as a postdoctoral fellow in Joseph Bondy-Denomy’s lab at the University of California, San Francisco.
-She began her lab in the Department of Pathobiology at the University of Pennsylvania in January 2024.
-Outside of lab, Nicole enjoys tango dancing, cooking, live music, and comedy shows.
+She earned her Bachelor of Arts from Rice University in Houston, graduating with dual majors in Biochemistry/Cell Biology and Classical Studies.
+In 2018, she received her Ph.D. from Stanford University, where she studied Toxoplasma gondii pathogenesis in the laboratory of John Boothroyd.
+Driven by a long-standing fascination with molecular conflict and infectious disease, Nicole pursued postdoctoral research in Joseph Bondy-Denomy’s lab at the University of California, San Francisco, where she investigated the evolutionary arms race between bacteria and their genetic parasites, bacteriophages.
+She launched her own lab in the Department of Pathobiology at the University of Pennsylvania in January 2024.
+Outside the lab, Nicole enjoys tango dancing, cooking, live music, and comedy shows.

 Notable Awards: National Merit Scholarship, NIH F31 Ruth L. Kirschstein National Service Research Award, NIH F32 Ruth L. Kirschstein National Service Research Award, NIH K99/R00 Pathway to Independence Award